numbertheory/roman-math/README.md

 For this library, 1000 multipliers will be done with double-struck Unicode characters, due to the inconsistencies of diacritical marks in how Unicode is displayed.
-"I" has no multiplier, as "M" already represents 1000 times one.
+"I" has no multiplier, as "M" by itself already represents 1000 times one.

 | Character     | Arabic number  |
 | ------------- |:--------------:|